mikepierce/Outline-EngineeringCalc2/README.md

 ### How You Might Use this Outline

   - **Harvest it for Resources** –
-If you're teaching a course titled "College Algebra" too, there's likely overlap between the curriculum of your course and this one.
+If you're teaching a similar course, there's likely overlap between the curriculum of your course and this one.
 Peruse [my instance of this outline](https://org.coloradomesa.edu/~mapierce2/136/), and look for any resources your students would appreciate.